logdna/logdna-agent-v2/docs/README.md

 cd logdna-agent-v2
 ```

-### Building Docker&reg image
+### Building Docker image

-To build a Docker&reg image of the agent, ensure the docker command is installed properly, verify that the Docker&reg engine is running, and then run the following command:
+To build a Docker<sup>:registered:</sup> image of the agent, ensure the Docker command is installed properly, verify that the Docker engine is running, and then run the following command:

 ```
 make build-image